omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 **2-2 P2SH**:

-In order to avoid malicious counterparty who rejects to sign any payment out of the P2SH transaction, so that the money is forever locked in the channel, funder must construct a Commitment Transaction by which he is able to revoke a transaction.
+In order to avoid malicious counterparty who rejects to sign any payment out of the P2SH transaction, so that the money is forever locked in the channel, funder must construct a Commitment Transaction by which he is able to revoke his funding transaction.
 This is the first place we introduce the Revocable Sequence Maturity Contract (RSMC), invented by Poon and Dryja in their white paper, in this specification.

 So the `funding_created` message does not mean both parties really deposite money into the channel.
-The first round communication is just simpley setup a P2SH address, construct funding transaction but unbroadcasted and construct a RSMC.
+The first round communication is just simply setup a P2SH address, construct an unbroadcast funding transaction, construct a RSMC and exchange signatures.
 After that, Alice or Bob can broadcast the funding transaction to transfer real Omni assets into the channel.

 The following diagram shows the steps we MUST do before any participants broadcast the funding/commitment transactions.
 BR1a (Breach Remedy) can be created later before the next commitment transaction is contructed.